-(c) Leases as the lessor (IFRS 16)
+(b) Leases as the lessor (IFRS 16)

-The Company lease out certain property.
+The Company leases out certain property.
 Note 12 sets out information about investment property.
-The company has classified these leases as operating leases because they do not transfer substantially all the risks and rewards incidental to the ownership of the assets.
+The Company has classified these leases as operating leases because they do not transfer substantially all the risks and rewards incidental to the ownership of the assets.